Bayesian Evidential Deep Learning with PAC Regularization: Introduction

+This work builds on Evidential Deep Learning (EDL) \citep{sensoy2018evidential}, due to its technical simplicity and observed effectiveness.
+EDL places a Dirichlet prior on the class assignment probabilities of a classifier and parameterizes the Dirichlet strengths of this prior with a neural net.
+While demonstrating substantial improvements in out-of-domain detection and adversarial robustness, it is not capable of decomposing epistemic and aleatoric uncertainties.
+We propose an efficient and effective method that extends EDL to BNNs, equipping it with more advanced uncertainty quantification and decomposition capabilities.
+We assume independent local weight random variables controlling the BNN for each input/target pair of data points, which share common hyperparameters.
+Marginalizing these data-point specific weights of our network we perform training via type 2 maximum likelihood (ML)~\citep{berger2013statistical} on the prior hyperparameters.
+This analytically intractable marginalization is approximated using the Central Limit Theorem (CLT).
+Differently from other weight marginalization approaches that assign global weight distributions on infinitely many neurons and recover Gaussian Processes (GP)~\citep{ neal1995bayesian,leep2018deep,alonso2019deep}, our formulation maintains finitely many hidden units per layer and assigns them individual weight distributions.
+Due to per data-point treatment of the weight marginalization the BNN scales linearly with the data size.
 The advantages of such a BNN with data-point specific marginalization comes at the expense of a major drawback.
-As the number of hyperparameters in a weight-marginalized BNN grows proportionally to the number of synaptic connections and hence maximizing the marginal likelihood w.r.t.\ such a large number of hyperparameters is prone to overfitting~\citep{bauer2016understanding}.
+The number of hyperparameters in a weight-marginalized BNN grows proportionally to the number of synaptic connections.
+Maximizing the marginal likelihood w.r.t.\ such a large number of hyperparameters is prone to overfitting~\citep{bauer2016understanding}.
 Since the weight variables are marginalized out and their hyperparameters of the weight prior are set via optimization, the model can no longer incorporate regularizing knowledge other than the parametric form of the prior distribution (e.g.\ normal with mean and variance as free parameters).
 We address this drawback by deriving a provably vacuous Probably Approximately Correct (PAC)~\citep{macallester1999pac,macallester2003pac} bound that contains the marginal likelihood as its empirical risk term.
 Minimization of this PAC bound automatically balances the fit to the data and deviation from a prior regularizing hypothesis.

 We compare our method on various standard regression, classification, and out-of-domain detection benchmarks against state-of-the-art approximate posterior inference based BNN training approaches.
 We observe that our method provides competitive prediction accuracy and better uncertainty estimation scores than those baselines.